Saudi bourse says derivative product to boost investment profile ahead of IPO

-Tadawul, which hired HSBC in 2016 to manage its planned initial public offering, initially targeted for 2018, had put its plans on hold due to oil giant Saudi Aramco’s record $29.4 billion IPO at the end of last year.
+Tadawul, which hired HSBC (HSBA.L) in 2016 to manage its planned initial public offering (IPO), initially targeted for 2018, had put its plans on hold due to oil giant Saudi Aramco’s (2222.SE) record $29.4 billion IPO at the end of last year.

-CEO Khalid Al-Hussan said the launch of the exchange-traded derivatives product, due to start on Aug.
-30, would also help deepen liquidity on the local equity market and enable it to compete regionally and globally.
+CEO Khalid Al-Hussan said the launch on Aug.
+30 of the exchange-traded derivatives product, would also help deepen liquidity on the local equity market and enable it to compete regionally and globally.

 “It is indeed complementing our IPO story, it is complimenting our readiness to go public, because we’re still committed to take Tadawul public,” Al-Hussan told Reuters in an interview.
 “It fits very well in our equity story,” he added.